-CD-ROM Update (Passed by SEC 9July98)
+John D’Ambrosia (Dell), IEEE 802 LMSC Recording Secretary

+Kathryn Bennett, IEEE-SA

+Two issues were discussed this year during the ANNUAL CD Distribution

+Part 1: Defining the time period of standards to be published on the CD.
+(For this year all standards that were published by end of September were included on CD).

+During the CD Process this year, we learned of the agreement forged for this process by Jim Carlo, Nov 1998.
+We want the agreement to have a more concrete date range so that we can have a cleaner, more manageable process.

+IEEE-SA Preferred phrasing option: Standards to be included on CD-ROM for distribution shall include those approved and published from July 1 of the previous calendar year to July 1 of the current calendar year.
+I note that there is other language in this agreement that needs updating as well.

+Part 2 : The CD ROM agreement – the IEEE-SA has provided the following marked up document (see next page)

+CD-ROM Production Agreement (Proposed to the EC Nov2012)

-IEEE 802 is authorized to make 500 CD-ROM copies with *.pdf image of all current 802 standards once each calendar year.
+IEEE 802 is authorized to make 500 CD-ROM copies, using *.pdf images of all 802 standards approved and published from July 1 of the previous calendar year to July 1 of the current calendar year, once each calendar year.
 The CD-ROM license will limit use to a single user, non-transferable, access.

-IEEE 802 may distribute the CD-ROMS to bonafide registered 802 Working Group Voting Members (these are the active 802 participants per the IEEE 802 rules).
+IEEE 802 may distribute the CD-ROMS to bonafide, registered, 802 Working Group Voting Members (these are the active 802 participants per the IEEE 802 rules).
 No person shall receive more than one copy of each CD ROM edition regardless of attendance or participation.

-IEEE Standards Office may sell additional copies of the CD-ROM to other 802 meeting attendees at a discount of ??% on the established retail price.

-Administrative and production details will be handled in a later agreement.
+Administrative and production details will be handled within the IEEE 802 CD-ROM Licensing Agreement.
+This agreement is to be updated by the 802 Recording Secretary and reviewed by IEEE-SA Licensing annually.

-IEEE 802 will continue to make drafts available to the IEEE Standards Office in pdf format to support the Standards Office sale of current drafts.
-Will move drafts to the IEEE Server when PC access problems are resolved.

-Books will be distributed to those participants of the working Group and major contributors listed in front matter of the standard who directly contributed to that standard or supplement.

-This policy will be reviewed by both parties each year to ensure its appropriateness and to make any adjustments in the product development process and business arrangements that might be necessary.
+This policy will be reviewed by both parties on an as needed basis to ensure its appropriateness and to make any adjustments in the product development process and business arrangements that might be necessary.